Georg von Schnitzler

-Georg August Eduard Freiherr von Schnitzler (29 October 1884, in Cologne – 24 May 1962, in Basel) was a member of the board at IG Farben and a Nazi war criminal.
+Georg August Eduard von Schnitzler (29 October 1884 – 24 May 1962) was a German nobleman, member of the board at IG Farben and a Nazi war criminal.

 Early years

+Born into the family of briefadel, Georg was as the son of Paul Wilhelm Jakob von Schnitzler (1856–1932) and his wife, Fanny Emilie Joest (1861), younger sister of Carl August von Joest (1858–1942).
 Schnitzler studied law at a number of universities, eventually completing his doctorate at the University of Leipzig in 1907.
 After a year's travel he went to work for Bankhaus J.H.
 Stein of Cologne.

+Personal life

-He married Lily von Mallinckrodt in 1910.
-His new wife was a noted figure in German high society and Baron von Schnitzer himself was noted for his immaculate dress sense and expensive tastes in wine and the arts.
+He married Lilly Bertha Dorothea von Mallinckrodt (1889–1991) in 1910.
+His new wife was a noted figure in German high society and Georg von Schnitzer himself was noted for his immaculate dress sense and expensive tastes in wine and the arts.

+They had one daughter, Gabrielle von Schnitzler (1918–2017), who married Count Franz Joseph von Seefried auf Buttenheim, Freiherr zu Hagenbach, the youngest son of Princess Elisabeth Marie of Bavaria and her husband, Count Otto Ludwig Philipp von Seefried auf Buttenheim, Freiherr zu Hagenbach (1870–1951).

 Corporate career

-In 1912 he moved to Farbwerke Hoechst, a company where his father held a leading position, and worked as a salesman of dyes in Munich for them.
+In 1912, Schnitzler moved to Farbwerke Hoechst, a company where his father held a leading position, and worked as a salesman of dyes in Munich for them.
 He joined the board as an alternate member in 1920 and achieved full membership in 1924.
 The company merged with IG Farben in 1925 and he was appointed an alternate member of their board, eventually becoming manager of their sales department in 1930.
-In 1927 he oversaw the establishment of a Franco-German dye sales cartel and by 1932 had added Swiss and British companies to the arrangement.
+In 1927, he oversaw the establishment of a Franco-German dye sales cartel, and by 1932, had added Swiss and British companies to the arrangement.
 He became chairman of the Commercial Committee of IG Farben in 1937.

+Barcelona Exposition

+An established industrialist, Schnitzler was hired pro bono to represent Germany as the Commissar-General for the 1929 Barcelona Exposition.
+Urged on by his wife, he offered the position of architect to Mies van der Rohe.
+Lilly had met the up-and-coming architect in 1925 and recognized him as the German equivalent to Le Corbusier.
+Schnitzler's work on the building committee for the construction of the new IG Farben headquarters and forging of a competition, won by Hans Poelzig, earned him qualified experience to fulfill the national role in Spain.
+Despite significant economic political headwinds against a national pavilion, Schnitzler colluded alongside Mies van der Rohe to build a representation space that incurred significant personal financial strain and cost.
+Considered a masterpiece of slim down Modernist design, it is likely many of the initial design elements may have been removed simply due to economic constraint.
+Nevertheless, without the financial backing of Schnitzler to the tune of 150,000 Reichsmark, Mies van der Rohe's canonic masterpiece might never have existed.